 - review the results of the annual external audits; and, as to the Brown University financial statement audit and the A-133 audit, accept the reports provided by the external auditors;

 - review and discuss significant estimates and judgments underlying the financial statements, including the rationale behind those estimates, as well as the details on material accruals and reserves and the University's accounting policies;

 - review all critical accounting policies and practices as brought to its attention by the administration and/or the external auditors; and

 - review the Form 990 in advance of being provided to the full board and filing with the IRS.
 In addition, the Committee will be informed about the adequacy of other required tax filings and compliance processes.

 The Committee shall meet at least annually with the administration, the senior internal auditing executive, the chief risk officer, and the external auditors, in executive sessions to discuss any matters that the Committee, or each of these groups, believes should be discussed privately.

 F. Information and Technology

 The Committee will review the University’s process for aligning information technology with University goals as it relates to governance, data, security, and other risks; and will periodically meet with the Chief Information Officer and others as appropriate.

 G. Annual Self-Assessment of Committee Performance

-The Committee on Audit shall be staffed by the Executive Vice President for Finance and Administration.
+The Committee shall be staffed by the Executive Vice President for Finance and Administration.